Debit and Credit Cards

 If you accept debit and credit cards as a payment option, then you may already be aware of chargebacks.
-According to many retailers, merchants, and business owners, chargebacks seem to be on the rise, which can be costly for your bottom line.
+According to many, they seem to be on the rise, which can be costly for your bottom line.
 That’s why we created this infographic to help you better understand what chargebacks are, why they are on the rise, and what you can do to minimize them in your business.
-Since 20% to 30% of all transactions that are disputed are successful, you can imagine that the loss of revenue can be significant.
+Significant loss of revenue is common as 20-30% of all disputed transactions are successful.

-If you don’t know about chargebacks, it refers to a set of customer protections that have been put in place for credit card and debit card transactions.
+If you don’t know about chargebacks, it refers to a set of protections for credit card and debit card transactions.
 A chargeback is enacted when a cardholder disputes a charge on their card statement.

 The most common causes for a chargeback are fraud.
 In fact, 50% of all chargebacks are now due to fraud.
-The other causes of chargebacks involve technical and clerical errors where something was inadvertently charged to a cardholder incorrectly or there was an issue with the quality or receipt of the merchandise.
+The other causes of chargebacks involve technical and clerical errors.
+An inadvertent charge will cause this; or there was an issue with the quality or receipt of the merchandise.
 Often, cardholders may not even recognize a charge that shows up on their card statement so want it removed.

 However, there are ways to reduce chargebacks, including addressing all potential cases of fraud.
-It’s recommended that you work with a merchant account provider who can provide technology to monitor transactions.
+Be sure to work with a merchant account if possible.
+They typically can provide technology to monitor transactions.
 For example, risk algorithms can identify any suspicious activity among transactions to stop it in its tracks.
 Other ways to reduce chargebacks include providing great customer service and delivering quality products and experiences to the customer.
 Plus, it helps to be clear in how you identify yourself on a cardholder statement and also let the customer know at check out how it will appear on their statement.
 Be sure to clearly spell out your name on the statement plus include a contact phone number in case they still aren’t sure.